ziyi-zhang/Computer-Simulation/Project1/report/report.md

 The program uses vector operations to accelerate here.
 #### 2.2 3D Visualization
 We need to choose a focusing mass to visualize the potential energy field that particular mass feels.
 Notice different choice of focusing masses will lead to completely different surfaces.
-The visualization of the potential enerygy field is achieved by moving the focusing mass to a set of pre-calculated locations in the plane.
+The visualization of the potential energy field is achieved by moving the focusing mass to a set of pre-calculated locations in the plane.
 The resultant force at each point is then calculated.
 The next step is to reconstruct a surface based on those forces.
-Technically this is an reverse-gradient operation.
+Technically this is a reverse-gradient operation.
 Finally we interpolate the surface to visualize it in 3D.
 Many other details need to be taken care of to achieve stable result and they will not be elaborated here.
 #### 2.2.1 Reverse-gradient
-Let $Z$ be the surface, $Z_0$ be the sampe results that represent gradients, the goal is to minimize the cost function
+Let $Z$ be the surface, $Z_0$ be the sample results that represent gradients, the goal is to minimize the cost function
 $$
 ||\text{gradient}(Z)-Z_0||_2
 $$
 This problem has been well researched.
-After trying several methods, an implementation$^{[1]}$ turns out to have the best performace and is adopted.
+After trying several methods, an implementation$^{[1]}$ turns out to have the best performance and is adopted.

 ***